robcarver17/pysystemtrade/docs/backtesting.md

 acc_curve=system.accounts.pandl_for_subsystem("DAX")
 ```

 This *looks* like a pandas data frame, where each day is a different return.
 However it's actually a bit more interesting than that.
-There's actually three different account curves buried inside this; *gross* p&l without costs, *costs*, and *net* including costs.
+There's actually three different account curves buried inside this; *gross* P&L without costs, *costs*, and *net* including costs.
 We can access any of them like so:

 ```python
 acc_curve.gross